12th man (football): History

-The first recorded use of the term "twelfth man" was a magazine published by the University of Minnesota in September 1900, that referred to "the mysterious influence of the twelfth man on the team, the rooter."
+The first recorded use of the term "twelfth man" was a magazine published by the University of Minnesota in September 1900, that referred to "the mysterious influence of the twelfth man on the team, the rooter".
 Later, in the November 1912 edition of The Iowa Alumnus, an alumni publication of the University of Iowa (then known as State University of Iowa), E. A. McGowan described the 1903 game between Iowa and the University of Illinois.
 In his article, "The Twelfth Player", McGowan wrote: "The eleven men had done their best; but the twelfth man on the team (the loyal spirited Iowa rooter) had won the game for old S.U.I."

-The 1922 Dixie Classic served as the setting for an event later referred to as "The story of the 12th Man."
+The 1922 Dixie Classic served as the setting for an event later referred to as "The story of the 12th Man".
 This football game featured the top-ranked Centre College and The Agricultural and Mechanical College of Texas (later known as Texas A&M).
 During the game, A&M coach Dana X. Bible realized that one more injury would leave him without another backfield player to send into the game.
 Bible called E. King Gill, a sophomore basketball player, down from the stands to stand ready as a substitute.
-Gill was ready in uniform on the sidelines if his team ever needed him.
-Gill never went into the game, but it is his spirit that lives on in the "12th Man."
+Gill was ready in uniform on the sidelines if his team needed him.

 Individuals have occasionally been labeled by local media as the "Twelfth Man" of their team.
 In 1930, W. H. Adamson, Principal of Oak Cliff (Dallas) High School was called the "Twelfth Man" of the school's American football team by a local reporter due to the rousing pre-game speeches he would give to the players.
 Likewise, sometimes, fans of both teams in an annual contest have been described as the 12th man.

 In the 1935 Princeton– game before 56,000 fans who braved the snow and cold, spectator Mike Mesco was initially reported to have left his seat from the stands to join the Dartmouth defensive line and was referred to in a local newspaper as the "Twelfth Dartmouth Man", though later was found to be not Mesco, but George Larsen of Cranford, New Jersey.